-A report published by think-tank Demos in September 1997 found that Britain’s image abroad was one of a backward looking country.
-In the eyes of consumers we produced goods of poor quality whilst potential tourists saw a country were they would encounter bad weather and shoddy bed and breakfasts.
-Britain was in need of a new identity, but at a time when the country was unsure where its identity actually lay.
+A report published in September 1997 found that Britain’s image abroad was one of a backward looking country.
+In the eyes of consumers we produced goods of poor quality, while potential tourists saw a country were they would encounter bad weather and shoddy bed and breakfasts.
+Britain needed a new identity, but the country was unsure where its identity actually lay.

 The Union Flag is a powerful piece of design.
 Since its adoption in 1801, it has become associated with many aspects of Britain’s history and culture; from World War Two to the swinging sixties, Punk to Britpop, the monarchy and sporting victories.
 While also linked to the National Front movement and racism, it has remained popular with people of all ages and the design has proven itself to be timeless.